Hitachi Energy MicroSCADA Pro/X SYS600 (Update A)

 Prerequisites

-- Network access to the MicroSCADA web interface or engineering workstation
+• Network access to the MicroSCADA X SYS600 or Pro SYS600 web interface (typically port 443 or application-specific ports)

 Exploitability